Frequently Asked Questions

 10. When Will I Receive Payment?

 The Settlement Administrator began issuing settlement payments to eligible Class Members on May 12, 2025.
 For those Class Members whose records contained valid email addresses, they were sent payments via Digital Disbursements.
 Others were mailed checks to the address on record.
+Unsuccessful and unclaimed Digital Disbursement payments were mailed to the Class Members’ address on record starting on July 11, 2025.

 Please Note: due to variability in individual user email security settings, Digital Disbursements emails can sometimes go to junk or SPAM folders.
 Please search your inbox for email from noreply@digitaldisbursements.com.
 If you find an email there, move it to your inbox and/or mark the email as coming from a “trusted sender” so that future emails regarding this Settlement do not end up in junk or SPAM folders.